build-on-aws/content/posts/build-and-manage-a-resilient-service-using-aws-sdks/index.md

 ----------------------------------------------------------------------------------------
 ```

-The instance on us-west-2b gives a static response:
+While the instance on us-west-2b gives a static response:

 ```bash
 ----------------------------------------------------------------------------------------